mtunjic/activecrypto/README.md

 # Active Crypto

-Encryption and decryption of a model's properties (Rails 4.1+)
+Encryption and decryption of a model's properties (Rails 4.1+, OpenSSL)
-* NOTE: key will be used from the secrets.yml file
+NOTE: key will be used from the secrets.yml file

 ## Installation